 Ireland is well connected by train, allowing for many options in alternate destinations.
 There are a few cities I would recommend checking out if you have the time.

 Belfast: Belfast is located approx 2 hours 40 mins by train and depending on traffic, 2 hours by car or bus.
 If you are traveling to Belfast, you will be entering into the UK, where you need a change of currency to the pound.
-I have written a detailed post all about visiting Belfast, with many recommendations.
+I have written a detailed post all about visiting How to See Belfast Solo, with many recommendations.
+Here is a GREAT day tour from Dublin to Belfast & Giant’s Causeway.

 Kilkenny: Kilkenny is located approx 1 hour 45 mins from Dublin by train, and similar times by car/bus.
 I was impressed with the historic old town of Kilkenny and would suggest visiting.
 The medieval castle in the center of the city is impressive.